justintv/Twitch-API/Search-Resource.md

 - `query` or `q` (required): A url-encoded search query.
 - `type` (required): Type of search to perform.
 Right now, only 'suggest' is implemented
   - `suggest`: Suggests a list of games similar to the query, e.g. 'star' might suggest 'StarCraft II: Wings of Liberty' among others
+- `live` (optional): If set to true, only returns games that are live on at least one channel.
+Setting live to anything other than true has no effect.

 ### Response